ibexa/documentation-developer/docs/tutorials/generic_field_type/6_settings.md

 # Step 6 - Implement Point 2D settings

-Implementing settings enables you to define in what format the Field is shown on the page.
+Implementing settings enables you to define the format for displaying the Field on the page.
 To do so, you will create the `format` field where you will be able to change the way coordinates for Point 2D are displayed.

 ## Define Field Type format